 Check our my video of elephants in Queen Elizabeth National Park and later along the famous Kazinga Channel.

 We spent the afternoon on the Kazinga Channel, linking Lake Edward and Lake Albert.
-Filled with hippos, buffalo, hungry crocodiles, elephants, and plenty of birds, Uganda's Kazinga Channel quickly became one of our favorite safari destinations of the trip.
+Filled with hippos, buffalo, hungry crocodiles, elephants, and plenty of birds, Uganda's Kazinga Channel quickly became one of our favorite Uganda safari destinations of our road trip.

-For more highlights from our two hour boat cruise, check out my video below.
+For more highlights from our two hour Kazinga Channel boat cruise, check out my video below.

 Day 5: A Bumpy Road to Lake Mutanda

-We embarked on another long drive from Queen Elizabeth National Park to Lake Mutanda in the southwest of the country.
-Road quality varies considerably throughout Uganda.
+We embarked on another long drive from Queen Elizabeth National Park to Lake Mutanda in the southwest of Uganda.
+Road quality varies considerably throughout the country.
 While the road was paved most of the way, the final 90 minutes or so was spent climbing up a narrow muddy road just feet away from a steep cliff.

-Getting Psyched (or Psyched Out?) for our Gorilla Trek
+Getting Psyched (or Psyched Out?) to Go Mountain Gorilla Tracking

 We arrived in the early evening at Lake Mutanda Resort.
-Situated in the shadow of the stunning Virunga volcanos, it was an idyllic setting to prepare for our upcoming trek to see Uganda's mountain gorillas.
+Situated in the shadow of the stunning Virunga volcanos, it was an idyllic setting to prepare for our upcoming hike to track Uganda's mountain gorillas.

 Talking to another couple visiting from Germany, we mentioned that we were signed up to track the Nkuringo gorilla family.
 The woman looked at us in awe and said something like "that's supposed to be the hardest hike with lots of scrambling through the brush and fjording of rivers.
 I'd never sign up to do that!"
 She was going to continue in that vein until I asked her to please stop since she was starting to scare us :-D We were hoping to get psyched for the trip but ended up feeling a little psyched out in the end.

-Day 6: Tracking the Nkuringo Family of Mountain Gorillas in Uganda
+Day 6: Tracking the Nkuringo Family of Mountain Gorillas in Bwindi Impenetrable Forest

-It was with some trepidation that we departed before dawn for the trail head where we would begin our gorilla trek.
-After an hour bouncing around on the steep muddy roads winding upward toward Bwindi Impentrable Forest from Lake Mutanda, we finally arrived.
+It was with some trepidation that we departed before dawn for the trail head where we would begin tracking the mountain gorillas.
+After an hour bouncing around on the steep muddy roads winding upward toward Bwindi Impenetrable National Park from Lake Mutanda, we finally arrived.
 We checked in by showing our passports and gorilla tracking permits which had been arranged by Matoke Tours ($600 USD at the time of writing).

 I'll admit, the return hike (mostly uphill) nearly killed me: you need to be in good shape to attempt the Nkuringo trek but I'm proud to say that we made it out under our own power albeit with plenty of short breaks and huffing and puffing.
 The high altitude definitely doesn't help.
 What an amazing, once in a lifetime way to spend our wedding anniversary!